5 Simple Steps to Better Sleep

 Research has shown that as little as 10 minutes of exercise per day can drastically improve your sleep, so the message here really is little and often.
 See if you are able to add more walking into your day-to-day routine, perhaps by getting off the bus a stop earlier, or substituting a large weekly shop for several smaller ones if you have a supermarket nearby.
 If you can swim, run or cycle then so much the better, but even gentle exercise such as yoga can have hugely beneficial effects.
 However, be careful to avoid heavy exercise late in the evening, as this has been shown to delay sleep – sometime in the afternoon is best.

 For many people, the bedroom is an under-used space that easily doubles up as an office, television room or social area.
-Whilst this may be convenient, it can confuse the brain into thinking the bedroom is for working, or playing, or chatting, rather than its primary purpose which is sleeping.
+Whilst this may be convenient, it can confuse the brain into thinking the bedroom is for working, playing, or chatting, rather than its primary purpose which is sleeping.
 Where possible, try to minimise the amount of time you spend doing these activities in the bedroom, and particularly try to avoid doing them in bed.
 Over time, your brain should automatically come to associate the bedroom with sleeping, which will make it all the easier to fall asleep.

 Have a look around your bedroom and see how it makes you feel.
 Do you feel peaceful, safe, and comfortable?
 If not, consider how you can make it so.
-Consider adding ambient lighting to create a tranquil atmosphere, and experiment with soft furnishings such as mattress toppers or throws to make the bed more cosy and inviting.
+Consider adding ambient lighting to create a tranquil atmosphere, and experiment with soft furnishings such as mattress toppers or throws to make the bed cosier and inviting.
 When it comes to sleeping well, comfort really is key.
-Remember, going to bed should be well-deserved treat at the end of a long day.
+Remember, going to bed should be a well-deserved treat at the end of a long day.

-If you have tried all of the above and you are still having a difficulty sleeping, it might be time to consider seeking an expert opinion.
+If you have tried all of the above and you are still having difficulty sleeping, it might be time to consider seeking an expert opinion.
 Psychological therapists can offer specialist advice tailored to your needs and lifestyle, without the need for medications or herbal supplements.
 To speak to our knowledgeable triage team about what service might suit you, call 0203 326 9160.

 0203 326 9160